ValColorado/dataviz_final_project/README.md

 ## Project 02

-In this project, I explored ... _[short description of your revised project goes here]_ Find the code and report in the `project_02/` folder.
+In this project, I explored how American runners did in the 2017 Boston Marathon.
+Find the code and report in the `project_02/` folder.

 **Sample data visualization:**